Rockies vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Rockies Betting Records & Stats

-- The Rockies are 9-8-0 against the spread in their 17 games that had a posted line this season.
+- The Rockies have an against the spread mark of 9-8-0 in 17 games with a line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!